 Like nearly all models built in the UK, our HO model of Mauch Chunk, PA is built on portable baseboards.
 We have mounted these on removable legs to make it easier to transport to Model Railway Exhibitions.
 See the progress, exhibition (and project – on the old site) pages for photos and modelling activity.

-We got into modeling the CNJ because Eugene Mones, an ex-work colleague of mine (in Unilever / Lever Bros.), who I knew from trips to Edgwater, NJ, retired to live with his daughter near Jim Thorpe and I visited him there in about 1998.
+We got into modeling the CNJ because Eugene Mones, an ex-work colleague of mine (in Unilever / Lever Bros.), who I knew from trips to Edgwater, NJ, retired to live with his daughter near Jim Thorpe and I visited him there in 1996.
 We in turn visited old Mauch Chunk and I took some photos and bought some postcards.
-About five years later when our group in the UK were looking for a new modeling project, I suggested Mauch Chunk as the scenery is ideal for a model.
+Six years later when our group at the Merseyside Model Railway Society in the UK were looking for a new modeling project, I suggested Mauch Chunk as the scenery is ideal for a model.
 At that stage we thought it was LV, but being CNJ has proved even more interesting with unusual stock like camelbacks and double enders.
-Two of the other modellers have since then visited Jim Thorpe on vacations.
+Two of the other MMRS modellers have since then visited Jim Thorpe on vacations.
 Tragically, Eugene Mones passed away in August 2014.

 There has been very little compression in the central part of the Track Plan and so the model closely resembles the prototype.
 All buildings have been scratch built to resemble the prototypes as closely as possible.
 Go to the Mauch Chunk Buildings page to access HO-scale plans of the buildings.
 We have now made a substantial collection of representative locomotives – including eight camelbacks – and other stock that would have been operating in the 1940s and 1950s on the CNJ in Mauch Chunk, PA.

-We’ve built to the standard NMRA wheel profile and used Peco code 75 track with handbuilt turnouts on the scenic section – operation uses DCC (now Lenz).
-MERG boards and computer control (Big Bear software) for turnouts.
+We built to the standard NMRA wheel profile but used Peco code 75 track with handbuilt turnouts on the scenic section – operation uses DCC (now Lenz).
+MERG and other control boards and computer control (Big Bear software) for turnouts.